Article

 Instead, there needs to be an element of long-term thinking built in.
 Investigate options for integrating qualitative research and feedback into your plan.
 Later, you’ll be able to use this to fine-tune your strategy depending on how well it’s working.

-Why is Diversity Recruitment Important?
+Why is Diversity Recruiting Important?

 Diversity in recruitment is vital for businesses, employees, and candidates alike.
 When you create a diverse, inclusive environment, you encourage an array of ideas, perspectives, and methods.
-Decision making speeds up and improves while meeting times reduce, resulting in Higher Profits.
+Decision-Making speeds up and improves while meeting times reduce, resulting in Higher Profits.

 Removing any unconscious bias in your Talent Acquisition strategy opens your recruiting process to a broader pool of diverse candidates, increasing your chances of discovering and hiring the top talent.

 Increasing diversity in the workplace should be an ongoing priority for forward-thinking companies.
-Here are 10 ways you can do this:
+Here are 11 ways you can do this:

 Building a diverse workforce begins with the first step in your hiring process — the job description in your job advert.
 A well-written description presents the specific skills needed, not a laundry list of hoped-for abilities.
 Sensitive, thoughtful word choices are crucial.

 The use of gender-coded language is usually unconscious.
 Gender-based terminology is baked into most languages rendering it easy for human advert writers to miss.
-Using an AI tool to highlight and suggest replacements for biased terminology attracts more diverse applicants.
+Using an AI tool to highlight and suggest replacements for biased terminology attracts more diverse applicants

 Limiting your job requirements to must-haves increases the proportion of women applicants and boosts overall application numbers.
 Most women feel that they must meet 100% Of The Listed Requirements to have any chance of being hired.